swyxio/uuid-list/README.md

 # uuid-list

-list of uuid and hash implementations
+list of unique id implementations, design considerations, and resources. may also overlap somewhat with the topic of hashing

 ## Desirable Properties